maruooki/UmboPack-Infinite/README.md

 Issue tracker and wiki for information about the modpack, UmboPack Infinite.

 ## Getting Started
-For information about UmboPack Infinite, click [here](https://github.com/maruooki/UmboPack-Infinite/blob/main/umbopack-info.md)
+For information about UmboPack Infinite, click [here](https://github.com/maruooki/UmboPack-Infinite/blob/main/umbopack-info.md).

+For instructions on how to download UmboPack Infinite, click [here](https://github.com/maruooki/UmboPack-Infinite/blob/main/install-guide.md).